 Overview of the Profession

-Visit the American Dental Association (ADA) to see the course requirements at your schools of interest, as they vary slightly for each medical school.
+Visit the American Association of Colleges of Osteopathic Medicine (AACOM) General Admissions Requirements to see the course requirements at your schools of interest, as they vary slightly for each medical school.

 To see which UCLA courses satisfy the most common course requirements, refer to the UCLA Pre-Health Requirements Worksheet, found here.

-Do I have to be a specific major to be able to apply to dentistry school?
+Do I have to be a specific major to be able to apply to DO school?

 Centralized Application System

-AADSAS accepts applicants’ letters of evaluation directly, however, some students choose to use an external letter service instead (such as, but not limited to, Interfolio Dossier).
+AACOMAS accepts applicants’ letters of evaluation via the Letters by Liaison service and distributes them to participating medical schools electronically.
+This service enables letter authors to send their letters to AACOMAS rather than to each individual school.
+Some students choose to use an external letter service instead (such as, but not limited to, Interfolio Dossier).

 For additional guidance and UCLA resources for asking for letters of recommendation, visit the Prepare to Apply section of this website.

 The Choose DO Explorer is a searchable database that provides information on the nation’s osteopathic medical colleges including school locations, dual degree options, institutional campus setting, mean overall GPA and MCAT scores for enrolled students, and application deadlines.